mikemorcerf/job-post-maker-using-serpapi/README.md

 ```

 - `number_of_jobs`: `Optional parameter` Number of unique jobs to fetch for the job list.
 If not used, it will default to returning the jobs listed on the first page of job results.
 If the number provided is greater than the number of unique jobs available for your specific parameters, then the script will only return the number of jobs it can find.
-`Attention:` The greater the number of jobs requested the more requests will be necessary to make the list.
+\n`Attention:` The greater the number of jobs requested the more requests will be necessary to make the list.
 Usually, Google returns 10 jobs per request, but sometimes it returns less.
 Also, duplicate jobs are not added to the list.
 It's important to keep this in mind because [SerpApi](https://serpapi.com/pricing)'s Free tier offers 100 requests per month, so you may want to adjust this parameter based on how many times you'd like to create a job list per month, or you can consider upgrading your [SerpApi](https://serpapi.com/pricing) account to a paid tier.

 - `board_relevance`: `Optional parameter` Array where you list your favorite job boards.
 Each job has options for links where to apply for that opportunity.
 If any of the available options are listed in this Array, then the link to apply for the job will be for the job board listed in the Array depending on the order listed.
 The first job boards listed have higher relevance.
 Also, every time you run the script, a list of all job boards associated with the jobs on the list will be printed on the terminal to make it easier to find job boards available and to make it easier to copy the names of job boards you like most.
-Value Example:
+\nValue Example:
 ```
 board_relevance = [
   'LinkedIn',